 During the process and after onboarding is complete, ask for feedback to strengthen the effectiveness of your process.
 You can do this through an anonymous survey and during one-on-one chats to gather a range of feedback and make sure your employees are set up for success at your facility.
 Once the feedback is collected, make sure you’re using it to create a more all-encompassing onboarding experience — make changes where necessary, and keep processes in place that are really working.
 This will help with retention and the success of your future employees.

 Including these essential elements in your onboarding process will change your healthcare facility dramatically by helping you keep your best team around longer.
 Want help mapping out your onboarding process?
 Let us help!
-Schedule a demo now.
+Connect with our team to get started.